ElektraInitiative/libelektra/doc/help/kdb-meta-set.md

   Suppress non-error messages.
 - `-N`, `--namespace=NS`:
   Use the specified namespace in case the provided key does not already have a namespace.
+  If the key does already have a namespace, this option does nothing.
 - `-f`, `--force`:
   Do not perform a cascasing lookup if the key provided has a namespace.
 For example, this bypasses validation specified in the spec: namespace for the given key.